pingswept/me30-website/content/_index.md

 draft: false
 ---

-# ME 30: Electromechanical Systems and Robotics I
+# ME 30: Electronics & Controls I

 ME 30 is an course in electronics at Tufts University co-taught by Kristen Wendell and Brandon Stafford.